Robin Axelrod Sabag Licensed therapist, Mediator, Divorce Coach, Jenkintown, Montgomery County Philadelphia

 Which therapy approach do you use?

-I use a variety of approaches, as I believe that treatment should be individualized and I do not believe that one approach is best for everyone.
-My overall therapeutic framework is a systems approach.
-I also use a strengths-based perspective, which maximizes your strengths.
-If necessary, I also integrate a mindfulness-based approach, family systems, Eye Movement Reprocessing and Densitization (EMDR), Cognitive-Behavioral Therapy (CBT), and Dialectic Behavioral Therapy (DBT) into our work.
-Mostly, I believe in empowering clients to utilize their strengths.
-I see myself as the facilitator, and my clients as having the ability to make changes in their lives.
+I use a variety of approaches, as I believe that treatment should be individualized and that no single approach is best for everyone.
+My overall therapeutic framework is systems-based, and I also draw from a strengths-based perspective that focuses on maximizing your existing resources.
+When helpful, I integrate mindfulness-based approaches, family systems, Internal Family Systems (IFS)-informed parts work, Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT), and Dialectical Behavior Therapy (DBT).

 What takes place during therapy sessions?